-- Replacement Inserts are too firm- Waterbed replacement mattresses, drop ins, or inserts whatever you want to name them are offered in a variety of firmness’s to choose from.
-One only needs to ask and they shall receive, but be careful, people who abandon their old mattresses for a firmer feel are often uncomfortable and find themselves on a firmness that exceeds what they are used to making the transition to a conventional waterbed insert mattress one that many buyers regret.
+- Replacement Inserts are too firm- Waterbed replacement mattresses, drop ins, or inserts whatever you want to name them, are offered in a variety of firmness’s to choose from.
+One only needs to ask and they shall receive, but be careful, people who abandon their old mattresses for a firmer feel are often uncomfortable and find themselves on a firmness that exceeds what they are used to.
+This new firm mattress can make the transition to a conventional waterbed insert mattress one that many buyers regret.
 Consider softer surfaced varieties like pillow tops, plush tops, or think about adding a softer mattress topper for cushioning that mimics the old waterbed feel.

 - Water bed inserts don’t fit the wood frame correctly- Properly made waterbed mattress inserts should always fit the frame with room to spare.
 This is part of their design.
 1 extra inch all the way around is the norm and it leaves plenty of room for your hands to slide between the mattress and the frame to easily make the bed.
 Beware of stores that tell you queen mattresses are supposed to fit into a waterbed frame and that California King mattresses fit California King waterbed frames.
 Neither mattress works well in this type of application.

 - Short life span compared to other mattresses- we have heard the rumors but in most cases this just isn’t true.
-Most mattresses don’t use flexible boxsprings anymore and have been replaced with non-flexible foundations and boxsprings.
+The fact is most mattresses don’t use flexible boxsprings anymore.
+Nearly all springy box springs have been replaced with non-flexible foundations / boxsprings.
 These non-flexible or non-springy mattress bases are no different than the unyielding plywood used in a waterbed deck underneath of a waterbed insert.

-- No one stocks them, they all seem to be custom order- Custom mattresses generally are not stocked by mattress retailers however most stores like STL Beds have immediate availability through manufacturers for quick shipping or delivery.
+- No one stocks them, they all seem to be custom order- Custom mattresses generally are not stocked by mattress retailers, however most stores like STL Beds have immediate availability through manufacturers in just a couple of days plus quick shipping or delivery.